johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

     > mqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqj
     ```

 3. Your secret key is now stored in `paperkey.txt`.
-Just print that out.
+It should look something like this:

     ```bash
     cat paperkey.txt